Gaia-X-Hub-Germany/IF-Access-and-Usage-Policies-and-Enforcement/README.md

 We are currently meeting biweekly on Thursdays 12.00-13.00.
 To register for the community [please click this link](https://forms.gle/CUDio2n6nGhgM94X6).
 Reminders and invitations for new participants will be sent 1-2 days before the meetings.
 You can propose agenda items by committing changes to the agenda below.

+We're also happy about contributions from data space projects, please contact [Gaia-X Hub Germany](mailto:gaia-x-begleitforschung@acatech.de) in advance to schedule an input.
+Contributions could be in the following form, but any othe interesting input regarding our IF topics are of course also welcome:
+  - What is the context of the project?
+What is the main challenge regarding Identity Management, Trust or Access Policies?
+  - What requirements are/have been necessary to implement a succesful solution for the challenge posted above?
+  - How did you come up with a solution?
+Where did you look for it and who did you ask to help you?
+  - Did the solution satisfy your requirements?
+What could have been better, and which features are helpful/missing?
+  - What other alternatives have you looked at?
+  - What are your next steps now?
+How will you scale up on the built-up knowledge?

 [Please also join our Matrix channel](https://matrix.to/#/!PBADeZgSbpHlBoyEjE:matrix.org?via=matrix.org).

 ### Agenda for next meeting, Thursday 16.05.2024 - 12:00 - 13:00